 These two subjects are taught by the Teacher Librarian.
 Independent learning through inquiry and investigation and the use of Information and Communication Technologies feature prominently in the teaching of these subjects.
 All classes receive a weekly History lesson over the course of the year and will incorporate Cultural Studies.
 Geography is taught for one semester by the Teacher Librarian and by the classroom teacher for the other semester.

-The CPSW program is federally funded and administered through the local Schools Ministry Group.
+The PCW program is federally funded and administered through the local Schools Ministry Group.
 It is not religious education.
 Rather, it is a ‘listening ear’ service available to all members of the school community.
-The CPSW engages with students three days a week (Monday, Tuesday and Wednesday) and works with whole classes, small groups or with individual students.
+The PCW engages with students two days a week (Mondays and Fridays) and works with whole classes, small groups or with individual students.

-The CPSW role is essentially about supporting student, staff and family wellbeing.
+The PCW role is essentially about supporting student, staff and family wellbeing.
 Support is available to students during lesson and play time.
-Our CPSW supports new students to the school to assist them to make a smooth transition.
+Our PCW supports new students to the school to assist them to make a smooth transition.
 Students and parents are able to make an appointment at a mutually convenient time to have a chat.
-Our CPSW is available every Wednesday morning for an informal chat over a coffee in the Meeting Room.
+Our PCW is available every Wednesday morning for an informal chat over a coffee in the Meeting Room.

-Signed consent is required for students to have contact with the CPSW.
+Signed consent is required for students to have contact with the PCW.

 At Paradise Primary we offer students many opportunities to expand their learning and broaden their experiences.
 Students can participate in activities that include International Competitions for Schools – Computing Skills, Writing, Spelling, Mathematics and Science, Premier’s Reading and be active Challenges, Australian Maths Competition, STACT (Student Action Teams), SRC (Student Representative Council), Pedal Prix, Jump Rope for Heart Skipping Demonstration Team and a variety of sporting teams such as Soccer, Netball, Basketball, Cricket and Football.